 An exchange rate is the price or value of one currency in relation to another.
 Those countries with relatively stable and low inflation rates tend to display an appreciation in their currencies, as their purchasing power increases relative to other currencies, whereas higher inflation typically leads to a depreciation of the local currency.
 When the value of one currency appreciates against another, then that country’s exports become more expensive and its imports become cheaper.

-Through using a common currency, the countries of the EA have removed exchange rates and, therefore, hope to benefit from the elimination of currency exchange costs, lower transaction costs and the promotion of trade and investment resulting from the scale of the EA market.
+Through using a common currency, the countries of the EA have removed bilateral exchange rates and, therefore, aim to benefit from the elimination of currency exchange costs, lower transaction costs and the promotion of trade and investment resulting from the scale of the EA market.
 Furthermore, the use of a single currency increases price transparency for consumers across the EA.

 All economic and monetary union participants are eligible to adopt the euro.
 Aside from demonstrating two years of exchange rate stability (via membership of ERM II), those EU Member States aiming to join the EA also need to adhere to a number of additional criteria relating to interest rates, budget deficits, inflation rates, and debt-to-GDP ratios.

 Central banks seek to exert influence over both inflation and exchange rates, through controlling monetary policy.
 Their main tool for this purpose is the setting of key interest rates.
 In joining the euro, each EU Member State agrees to allow the European Central Bank (ECB) to act as an independent authority responsible for maintaining price stability through the implementation of monetary policy.
 As of 1999, the ECB started to set benchmark interest rates and manage the EA’s foreign exchange reserves.
-The ECB has defined price stability as a year-on-year increase in the harmonised index of consumer prices (HICP) for the EA below, but close to, 2 % over the medium term (see the article on consumer prices — inflation and comparative price levels).
-Monetary policy decisions are taken by the ECB’s governing council which meets every six weeks (formerly every month) to analyse and assess economic and monetary developments and the risks to price stability and thereafter to decide upon the appropriate level of key interest rates.
+The ECB has defined price stability as a year-on-year increase in the harmonised index of consumer prices (HICP) for the EA below, but close to, 2 % over the medium term (see the article on consumer prices – inflation and comparative price levels).
+Monetary policy decisions are taken by the ECB’s governing council that meets every six weeks to analyse and assess economic and monetary developments and the risks to price stability and thereafter to decide upon the appropriate level of key interest rates.